 We always ordered extra to take home.
 Then for breakfast, we would warm them up in the stove and eat the tortillas with egg, avocado, and salsa.
 It felt like such a luxury to eat handmade corn tortillas.

 A plastic-wrap lined pan bottom works just fine as a tortilla press.
 So no special equipment is needed.
-Though, if you plan to make these often, a press is nice and can be found for under $30.
+Though, if you plan to make these often, a press is nice and not too pricey.

 2. Flour Tortillas